Wilson Price Hunt: Biography

 Historical records refer to Hunt both as "William" and as "Wilson."
-Originally from Trenton, New Jersey, Hunt moved to St. Louis in 1804 and worked selling various merchandise for several years.
+Son of Abraham Hunt and originally from Trenton, New Jersey, Hunt moved to St. Louis in 1804 and worked selling various merchandise for several years.
 In 1810 he became connected with John Jacob Astor.
 Astor, as part of his plan to gain a foothold on the Northwest coast and enable the development and prosecution of a more profitable trade with the Chinese, formed the Pacific Fur Company.
 The six partners in the company (not including Astor) were all Canadians and former prominent figures in the North West Company, except for Hunt who was the sole American.
 Hunt was second in line behind Astor as "partner and first resident agent", acting as his personal representative in his absence.

 The company sent two simultaneous expeditions: one by sea directly to the mouth of the Columbia to establish the post, and one over the land in order to demonstrate the practicability of the route as a supply line.
 Hunt was placed in charge of the overland expedition because he did not like to get wet, and as was to assume charge at Astoria upon his arrival.

 Hunt had never before traveled into the interior of the west but had been engaged in the Indian trade second hand while at St. Louis supplying traders with goods and equipment.
 Donald McKenzie, also a partner in the company, accompanied Hunt.
 McKenzie had extensive wilderness experience, having served ten years in the interior as a clerk for the Northwest Company.
 "Under… two such leaders as Hunt and McKenzie, he [Astor] had, in fact, everything to hope and little to fear."

 On July 5, 1810, Hunt and McKenzie set out for St. Louis from Montreal with a number of Canadian voyageurs.
 En route, they continued to recruit men for the expedition.
 Hunt had difficulty finding quality men at Mackinaw and St. Louis.
 At Mackinaw, he was discouraged by the quality of the men, finding most to be "drinking in the morning, drunk at noon and dead drunk at night."
 In addition, he faced a steady competition for recruits amongst the more established Northwest and Mackinaw companies in Michilimackinac and the Missouri Fur Company in St. Louis.
 Having finally assembled a party, Hunt arrived at Nodaway, Missouri, on November 16, 1810, and settled into winter quarters.
 They departed April 22, 1811.